What is Family Mediation?

 - Need to attend a MIAM (Mediation Information and Assessment Meeting) because you want to apply to go to court, or take a partner to court.

 Over the past 30 years, Kent Family Mediation have helped many family mediation clients in Kent.
-Kent Family Mediation Service mediators are Legal Aid Agency accredited.
+Our mediators are Legal Aid Agency accredited.
 They have professional qualifications and experience in relevant disciplines; including law, social work, human relations, therapy, education, or counselling prior to having trained for two years before becoming qualified family mediators.

 Is family mediation the same as marriage guidance or relationship counselling?